Logo

 • Compatibility with local payment methods, including mobile money;

-• Fee transparency across spot and derivative markets;
+• Fee clarity across spot and derivative activities;

-• Practical usability for both beginners and experienced traders;
+• Usability for both beginners and experienced traders;

 1. Binance — Broad Market Access and High Trading Activity

-Binance continues to attract Kenyan traders who require exposure to a wide crypto market.
-Its infrastructure supports high-volume trading across major and secondary assets, including bitcoin and numerous altcoins.
+Binance remains a frequent choice for Kenyan traders who want exposure to a wide range of crypto assets.
+Its infrastructure supports high-volume trading across major and secondary coins, including bitcoin and a large selection of altcoins.

 Typical use cases: